davemacrae/route53/README.md

 This script is designed to grab that IP and update the A record of all my domains.

+Note, because this uses the "upsert" command the script will create an A record is one does not exist.

 ## Usage

     usage: upsert.py [-h] (--ip IP | --domain DOMAIN) [--verbose] [--dry-run]